Pipes of War

 ‘He didn’t know what it was connected to,’ added his colleague.
 ‘We reckon there’s a monster in the sewers.’

-‘Like a mutant snake, coming up to grab people.’
+‘Like a mutant snake, slithering up to grab people,’ said the other, clearly enjoying theorising what was down there.

 ‘If it was connected to the sewers, it’d be part of the sewage pipework, by the toilets,’ HyJean pointed out.
 ‘So why build extra pipes next to the water supply pipes?’

-As the two men contemplated their theory with this new information, HyJean heard a faint but familiar voice coming down the corridor.
+As the two men contemplated their theories with this new information, HyJean heard a faint but familiar voice coming down the corridor.

 ‘Where is she?’ asked Officer Down.